 , Ian researches in palaeoecology and environmental studies and uses using pollen analyses and archaeological investigations to research human impacts on natural systems and the responses of plant communities to climate change.

 , Michael is a Professorial Fellow whose research combines formal social theory and large scale, survey based empirical methods to identify how peoples working lives are affected by international and social processes.

 - Kate Dooley.
 Kate's research investigates the science-policy interface around terrestrial carbon science in international climate politics, looking at the normative questions inherent in balancing the multiple demands on land - for climate, development and environmental goals.
 Supervisors: Associate Professor Peter Christoff and Dr Robyn Eckersley.

 - Lynette Peterson.
 Lynette's doctoral research is looking at 'official' and 'non-official' responses to the environmental effects of gold-mining in Victoria, from the 1850s - early 1900s.
-Supervisors: A/Prof Ian Rutherfurd, A/Prof Haripriya Rangan.
+Supervisors: Associate Professor Ian Rutherfurd and Associate Professor Haripriya Rangan.

 - Paula Satizábal.
 Paula's research examines political ecology and geographies of the sea.
-Supervisors: A/Prof Simon Batterbury, Dr Wolfram Dressler.
+Supervisors: Associate Professor Simon Batterbury and Dr Wolfram Dressler.

 - Alister Self.
 Alister's doctoral research focuses on the politics of global climate finance, with a particular emphasis on how norms have participated in constructing this burgeoning regime.
-Supervisors: A/Prof Peter Christoff and Prof Jon Barnett.
+Supervisors: Associate Professor Peter Christoff and Professor Jon Barnett.